kensho/ng-describe/README.md

 For now, all source is in a single `ng-describe.js` file, while the documentation is generated from Markdown files in the `docs` folder

+To just run karma unit tests via Grunt plugin

+    npm run karma

+If you have Karma runner installed globally you can run all the unit tests yourself ones

+    karma start --single-run=true test/karma.conf.js

 ## License